kiranbl/AudioMailr_Team_Software_Project/README.md

 ## Update 5-5:

-After mergeing with back-end, now the most tricky part of this project is cleared
+After complete mergeing with back-end, now the most tricky part of this project is cleared

 Now frond-end and back-end are well connected, the gamil part is nearly done

-I will update the entire project on my end which includes the both end today

-if you want to test it on your end, make sure you have your local database ready
+From now on, my branch will be including both front-end and server-end

 I have included the a doc called "table" on the root, which contains the database set up

 If you have any doubts about this instruction file, speak to kiran, he made it

-I know there is still some work to do, code is not completed at all, but I hope this update give all of us an overrall understanding of what we have done so far

-The back end code is slightly different from the one on kiran's or leyan's.
-Don't worry, the changes I made will not cause any issues
+The back end code is slightly different from the one on kiran's or leyan's

+I have commented most of the changes

 Below I will demonstrate the brief work flow of the project